godotengine/godot-docs/classes/class_array.rst

 - :ref:`int<class_int>` **hash** **(** **)**

-Returns a hashed integer value representing the array contents.
+Returns a hashed integer value representing the array and its contents.

+**Note:** Arrays with equal contents can still produce different hashes.
+Only the exact same arrays will produce the same hashed integer value.

 ----